 While there are several home insurance companies which include a visual guide for you to determine the type of locks you are using not all of them will do so.
 Also, there is a list of approved and not approved locks by insurance companies.
 Make no mistake: badly installed locks will also cause a home insurance being turned down, unless you get a good, certified locksmith to have it repaired to change altogether.
 But let’s see how we identify locks.

 Before we get started let’s quickly enlist the 3 key types of approved BSI British Standard locks.
 The one key thing to learn about these approved locks is that they all have the trademark kite logo engraved in them.
-Most locksmith services in Poole work only with such sort of locks by default, but if you don’t seem to see the trademark logo on a new lock that’s to be installed, don’t hesitate to bring it up.
+Most locksmith services in Manchester work only with such sort of locks by default, but if you don’t seem to see the trademark logo on a new lock that’s to be installed, don’t hesitate to bring it up.

 These are the some of the most common types of locks.
-As these can be easily snapped especially the older types, call a locksmith service in Poole to have them changed to a newer, more secure type of modern cylinder lock.
+As these can be easily snapped especially the older types, call a locksmith service in Manchester to have them changed to a newer, more secure type of modern cylinder lock.
 This is why all these locks must have the kite (BSI standard) logo.

 This is the most commonly used lock which requires a key from both ends to open the lock.
 In the United Kingdom, a mortice lock need to comply with the British Standard Nr.
 BS3621.
 This also means that the lock needs to have the BSI logo featured, it has to have a specific design that prevents breakage or break-ins and you may also need to check for 5 levers that are marked on the face plate.
 Mortice locks also have deadlock types which means they do not have the handle at both ends but a thumb on the outside that generally cannot be turned.